lingitdev/PYDC/README.md

 ## 📄 License

-This project is licensed under the GNU License.
+This project is licensed under the GNU GNU General Public License v3.0.

 ---